-- 1. Monitor the use of their child's social media. - 2.
+- 1. Actively monitor the use of their child's social media and ensure all age restrictions are adhered to at all times - 2.
 Not engage in any activity on social media that comments on individual staff or students. - 3.
 Not to engage with social media conversations with children. - 4.
 Report any concerns over inappropriate use of social media to the provider, the Police if necessary and inform their child's Head of Year.